Are Microgreen Seeds Different From Regular Seeds?

 Also, the probability of disease issues (fungus) is much higher as the seeds have not been grown or handled as well as those for microgreen use.
 We have many emails from people who have tried to grow sunflower shoots from bird food sunflowers and had issues.

-We do not think it wise to take any of these risks, regardless of the much lower cost.
+We do not think taking any of these risks is wise, regardless of the much lower cost.

 Can I use Microgreens Seeds in the Garden?
 Specifically, Home Microgreens Seed Packs